serlo/serlo-edusharing-integration/README.md

-With this repo you can setup edusharing and the Serlo editor to test the integration via LTI.
+With this repo you can deploy edu-sharing and the Serlo editor locally via docker.
+It includes also scripts which configure the integration of the Serlo editor into edu-sharing.

 ## Setup

-For executing the scripts you need the following installed:
+For executing the scripts the following tools need to be installed:

 - `python` with the library `requests` (e.g. run
   `pip install -r requirements.txt`)